axel2710l/dashboard-univ/README.md

 ### `pip install flask`
 3-cryptography
 ### `pip install cryptography`
+4-MySQL communitu server(with all the necessary database end configuration).\
-4-Internet connection is required, since the charts script is pn chartjs CDN.
+5-Internet connection is required, since the charts script is pn chartjs CDN.